 Of course, while Scratch makes it easy to learn through experimentation, it’s always easier to learn if you have someone to guide you through the tricky bits.
 CodeWizardsHQ has some of the best Scratch coding classes for kids to help make the learning process both fun and effective.

-Our classes start out at the elementary school level using the Scratch coding language and grow with your child as they level up their coding abilities.
+Coding for elementary school students starts out with using the Scratch and grows with your child as they level up their coding abilities.